Giorgio Scarlatti: Formula One career

 Scarlatti was born in Rome.
-He got interested in racing right after the end of World War Two.
+He got interested in racing right after the end of World War II.
 His first outings were with a Maserati A6.
-In 1955 he entered the Naples Grand Prix at the wheel of a Ferrari 500 F2 and finishing fourth.
+In 1955, he entered the Naples Grand Prix at the wheel of a Ferrari 500 F2 and finished fourth.

-Scarlatti's performance caught the eye of Maserati who decided to hire him for the 1957 Formula One season.
+Scarlatti's performance caught the eye of Maserati, who decided to hire him for the 1957 Formula One season.
 Scarlatti's best results were at the Pescara Grand Prix, where he narrowly missed out on the points-scoring positions when his Maserati 250F was overtaken in the latter stages by Stuart Lewis-Evans and the Italian Grand Prix, where he finished fifth, sharing the car with Harry Schell.

 Sports car racing

-In 1957 Scarlatti competed at the 24 Hours of Le Mans, sharing a Maserati with Joakim Bonnier.
-Bonnier and Scarlatti were forced to retire after 7 hours due to a clutch problem.
+In 1957, Scarlatti competed at the 24 Hours of Le Mans, sharing a Maserati with Joakim Bonnier.
+Bonnier and Scarlatti were forced to retire after seven hours due to a clutch problem.

-In 1958 he finished second at the Targa Florio together with Jean Behra on a Porsche 718.
-In 1961 Scarlatti and Lorenzo Bandini won the 4 Hours of Pescara on a Ferrari 250 Testa Rossa.
+In 1958, Scarlatti finished second at the Targa Florio together with Jean Behra on a Porsche 718.
+In 1961, Scarlatti and Lorenzo Bandini won the 4 Hours of Pescara on a Ferrari 250 Testa Rossa.